jamiedraws/SASS/Component.md

 A component aims to address specific content in a smaller area of space.
 It is an entity of it's own and is responsible for it's own members.
 What this means is that a component is neither responsible for any other namespaces, or classes, that are outside or inside that component.

-## Blueprint
+## Anatomy

-The blueprint of a componet begins with the base mixin.
-From there, modifier mixins can be used to modify the base without compromising the original base rules.
+The anatomy of a componet begins with the `$select` variable and the `base` mixin.
+From there, optional modifier mixins can be used to modify the base without compromising the original base rules.

 ```scss
 $select: ".class-name" !default;